iaifi/iaifi.github.io/phd-summer-school.md

 ## FAQ
 * *Who can apply to the Summer School?* Any PhD students or early career researchers working at the intersection of physics and AI may apply to the summer school.
 * *What is the cost to attend the Summer School?* There is no registration fee for the Summer School.
 Students for the Summer School are expected to cover the cost of travel and boarding.
-* *Is there funding available to support my attendance at the Summer School?* IAIFI is covering the cost of the Summer School other than travel and lodging.
+* *Is there funding available to support my attendance at the Summer School?* IAIFI is covering the cost of the Summer School, including lunches and lodging for 5 nights.
+There is no support available for travel costs.
 * *If I come to the Summer School, can I also attend the Workshop?* Yes!
 We encourage you to stay for the Workshop and you can stay in the dorms for both events if you choose.
 There is a 250 USD registration fee for the Workshop.
 * *Will the recordings of the lectures be available?* We expect to share recordings of the lectures after the Summer School.
 * *Will there be an option for virtual attendance?* We will determine whether virtual options will be provided based on interest.